High Triglycerides: Root Causes and Natural Support Strategies

 HDL cholesterol, on the other hand, is also referred to as ‘good cholesterol’ because it helps to return cholesterol to the liver and prevent plaque in your arteries.
 HDL cholesterol is critical for reducing your risk of blood clots, heart disease, heart attack, and stroke.

 LDL cholesterol is often referred to as ‘bad cholesterol.
-LDL transports cholesterol as well as fat soluble nutrients like vitamin A, D, E and K2 to your arteries.
+LDL transports cholesterol as well as fat-soluble nutrients like vitamins A, D, E, and K2 to your arteries.
 Certain types of LDL cholesterol are prone to oxidation in the artery walls.
-Oxidized cholesterol can lead to arterial plaque that limits blood flow and cause blood clots blocking blood flow to your brain or heart and risking a stroke or a heart attack.
+Oxidized cholesterol can lead to arterial plaque that limits blood flow and causes blood clots blocking blood flow to your brain or heart and risking a stroke or a heart attack.

 I recommend looking at all your lipid levels, including total cholesterol, LDL and HDL cholesterol, and triglycerides.
 I recommend the following guidelines for optimal markers: